toznyigit/reference/types.md

 ## Range type

-Can be bounded or unbounded with inclusive and exclusive bounds.
+It can be bounded or unbounded with inclusive and exclusive bounds.

 - ..T..

 ## Array type

-A stack allocated array of **T** with **constant-expression** elements inside.
+A stack-allocated array of **T** with **constant-expression** elements inside.

 - [T <| constant-expression]